STMicroelectronics/STMems_Android_Sensor_HAL_Input/README.md

 	* Introduction
 	* Software architecture
 	* Integration details
-	* STM propertary libraries
+	* STM proprietary libraries
 	* More information
 	* Copyright

 Introduction
 =========
 The STM Android sensor Hardware Abstraction Layer (*HAL*) defines a standard interface for STM sensors allowing Android to be agnostic about lower-level driver implementations (XXX link github).
-HAL library is packaged into modules (.so) file and loaded by the Android system at the appropriate time.
+The HAL library is packaged into modules (.so) file and loaded by the Android system at the appropriate time.
 For more information see [AOSP HAL Interface](https://source.android.com/devices/sensors/hal-interface.html)

-STM Sensor HAL is leaning on [Linux Input framework](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/Documentation/input) to gather data from sensor device drivers and forwards samples to Android Framework
+STM Sensor HAL is leaning on [Linux Input framework](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/Documentation/input) to gather data from sensor device drivers and to forward samples to the Android Framework

 Currently supported sensors are: